 Are your opening hours affected?

-Can I still use the usual facilities in the library?
+Can I use the usual facilities in the library?

 - Our printing/scanning/copying facilities remain unchanged.

-- Public toilet facilities may not be available at all libraries.
+- Public toilet facilities are available at most libraries.

 - Public internet computers have limited numbers and time limits may be in place.